Nested Event Extraction upon Pivot Element Recogniton: Experiments

-Table~\ref{tab:all_res} demonstrates the F1 scores for extracting all events on the ACE2005-Nest, Genia11 and Genia13.
-It can be observed that PerNee outperforms all the baselines on most of the subtasks in the ACE2005-Nest dataset.
+Table~\ref{tab:all_res} presents the F1 scores for extracting all events on ACE2005-Nest, Genia11, and Genia13.
+It can be observed that PerNee outperforms all the baselines.
 The existence of PEs in the dataset confuses the baselines and affects their performance on all the subtasks.
 The PerNee model effectively mitigates the impact of dual identities associated with PEs through a two-step process: 1) Firstly, it identifies the candidate PEs within triggers using the trigger recognizer.
-2) It subsequently determines the argument identity of the PEs via classifying the relations between trigger pairs with the pivot element recognizer.
+2) It subsequently determines the argument identities of the PEs via classifying the relations between trigger pairs with the pivot element recognizer.
 By disentangling the two identities of PEs through the above two modules, the model achieves enhanced precision in recognizing PEs.
 Besides, the utilization of label information of event types and argument roles as prompts can help the model get better representations.
 Thereby, PerNee leads to better performance in most NEE tasks.

 In Table~\ref{tab:all_res}, the improvement in AI and AC on ACE2005-Nest is significant while the enhancement on Genia11 and Genia13 is marginal.
 This may be attributed to the fewer outer-nest event types and a lower proportion of PEs in Genia11 and Genia13.
 (1) In the Genia11 and Genia13 datasets, there are only 3 and 5 outer-nest event types, with the majority falling into the ``Regulation'' type, while ACE2005-Nest contains 14 outer-nest event types.
 This implies that the extraction of nested events in Genia11 and Genia13 is relatively easier compared to ACE2005-Nest.
 (2) the number of PEs accounts for only 19\% and 20\% of all arguments in Genia11 and Genia13, respectively.
 The AI and AC metrics in Table 3 reflect the extraction performance of all arguments.
 As our model is primarily optimized for PE recognition, the overall improvement in AI and AC is not significant.